Going to Prison Is as Easy as 1,2,3! Mortgage Horror Story

 The house gets foreclosed on.
 This hurts Cathy Credit’s credit, not Bobby Buyer’s.
 Bobby has since spent the money on a new Lexus.
 Bobby Buyer’s friends may think he is cool, but they have no idea that he’s a criminal/scumbag who steals from mortgage companies and ruins the credit of unsuspecting victims like Cathy Credit.

 By this time, Cathy Credit has done several “deals” with Bobby Buyer.
 So her credit starts getting pounded with negative items from several loans.
 Bobby Buyer doesn’t return her calls.

 In the meantime, all of these defaulted mortgages under Cathy Credit’s name throw up red flags at the mortgage company.
-And more red flags go up when the mortgage company sends a Realtor or Appraiser by her (Bobby’s) properties to assess their values.
+And more red flags go up when the mortgage company sends a realtor or appraiser by her (Bobby’s) properties to assess their values.
 And the values come back much lower than the appraisals from a few months ago.

 Things Get Fraudulent

-The mortgage company decides that there was conspiracy to defraud the mortgage company.
+The mortgage company decides that there was a conspiracy to defraud the mortgage company.
 They don’t have time to deal with it so they hand the investigation over to their attorneys.